What factors are to be considered while selecting the Best Life Insurance Company in India?

 Hidden Clauses/ Conditions:

-Every life insurance contract has certain terms and conditions which cannot be breached.
+Every life insurance policy contract has certain terms and conditions which cannot be breached.
 These terms and conditions are to be mentioned to the customer before taking the life insurance policy as the customer would decide his/her acceptance of the terms and conditions.
-There could be certain conditions in the policy which are hidden or not explained to the customer by the agent of the insurance company and these conditions may prolong the claim settlement process.
+There could be certain conditions in the life insurance policy which are hidden or not explained to the customer by the agent of the insurance company and these conditions may prolong the claim settlement process.
 It might sometimes be difficult for the nominee of the policyholder to submit the documents related to the policyholder after his death.

 For example there might be a condition in the policy copy that the death claim is payable only if the past medical history of the policyholder is submitted to the insurance company, then in this case the nominee of the policyholder may not be able to provide this to the insurance company as the nominee might not be aware of the medical condition of the policyholder at the time of taking the policy.
 There might be other conditions such as delay in claim intimation may lead to claim getting rejected by the insurance company even though there is a valid reason.